YolandaXiao/AZtools/README.md

 Ensure that the paths specified in `AZtools/src/main/java/webapp/Globs.java` match your system's environment.
 This means that if the relative paths don't work, try replacing them with absolute ones.

 Change the port that is specified in `AZtools/src/main/resources/application.properties`.
 The default port is 8092.

+### Code Organization and Structure

+There are two main packages, `webapp` and `extraction`. `webapp` deals with all high-level process/thread related activities and `extraction` deals with specific and individual metadata field value extractions.

+The Spring Boot Application starts in `AZtools/src/main/java/webapp/Application.java` just after an instance of `AppThread.java` is created.
+One of the threads checks and processses submissions sent in through email and the other thread listens for GET/POST requests.
+A separate machine learning python script is started in `AppThread.java`'s constructor.

+`Globs.java` contains a set of paths and machine/user-specific information. `ProcessEmail.java` deals with checking the mailbox, getting a response from processing a pdf, and sending a response to the sender of the email. `ProcessPDF.java` takes in PDFs and in its constructor fills in its variables that store the metadata and processing stats for the PDFs.

 ### Microservices Implementation